Shopify/ui-extensions/docs/Utilities/SessionToken.md

 # Session Token

-Get a fresh session token for communication with your app's backend.
+Get a fresh session token for communication with your app's backend service.
+Calls to Shopify APIs must be made by your app’s backend service.

 ## Implementation